Paridhi-Gupta-17/portfolio.io-/README.md

 Welcome to my portfolio!
 I am a QA Engineer with 2 years of experience in software testing, particularly with client-server and web-based applications.
 I specialize in manual and automation testing, with a focus on quality and reliability.

 ---

-Welcome to my portfolio!
-I am a QA Engineer with 2 years of experience in software testing, particularly with client-server and web-based applications.
-I specialize in manual and automation testing, with a focus on quality and reliability.

----